-The syntax for the internal transition function construction is int : startState endState [outPort!value] +
+The syntax for the internal transition function construction is the following:

+'''

+int : startState endState [outPort!value]+

+'''

 Here we indicate the origin and destination states, and a port list with the corresponding values.
-For instance, the model in Figure 8 can be described as
+For instance, the model in the previous figure can be described as:

+'''

-10 int : A B q1!8 q2!4 q3!12
+int : A B q1!8 q2!4 q3!12

+'''

 External transition functions are represented graphically by a dashed arrow connecting two states.
-The notation used to represent ports and expected values is similar to the one used for external transition, but replacing the exclamation mark by a question mark: $p?v[t_1...t_f]$ .
-Here, $t_1...t_f$ represent the initial and final expected simulated times for the external transitions.
-These values allow the verification of the timing of the models, raising an error if an external transition comes out of time.
-The syntax for this construction is
+The notation used to represent ports and expected values is similar to the one used for external transition, but replacing the exclamation mark by a question mark: p?v [$t_i.t_f$].
+Here, ti..tf represent the initial and final expected simulated times for the external transitions.
+These values allow verifying the timing of the models, rising an error if an external transition comes out of time.
+The syntax for this construction is the following: